 It can help to talk to a good listener.
 This could be a friend,

 a relative, a volunteer or a professional.
 If this is not enough,

 professionals can offer special ways of talking which include:

 to see how your depression may be connected with what has

 Cognitive Behavioural Therapy

-which helps you to see how some of your ways of thinking
+which helps you to see how some of the ways you think or

-may be making you depressed.
-It then helps you to think in
+behave may be making you depressed.
+It then helps you to think

 Are there problems with talking